elixir-lang/elixir-lang.github.com/getting-started/mix-otp/supervisor-and-application.markdown

 which in turn will register the process with the given name.

-Let's compile the changes by invoking `mix` , then give this all a try inside `iex -S mix`:
+Let's give it a try inside `iex -S mix`:

 ```iex
 iex> KV.Supervisor.start_link([])